 3.1 TOAMatrix

-objects can be easily converted into TOAMatrix
+DetectionsList objects can be easily converted into TOAMatrix objects with get_toa.

-seconds of each other are grouped into an emission event for that tag.
+Detections which match a given tag_id and occur within group_thresh seconds of each other are grouped into an emission event for that tag.

-parameter will be later used by the positioning models we’ll apply to this.
+The transmission_speed parameter will be later used by the positioning models we’ll apply to this.

 toa_hr <- get_toa(exdata_positioning, tag_id = "HR-53883",